two-stringed long neck lute is namend after its moonshaped resonating

 traditional music, as it preserves a good example of the possible

-composers started writing new solo pieces for the Nguyet, taking it for
+composers started writing new solo pieces for the Nguyet, taking it

 the new "classical guitar" of Vietnam.